 Are there female only teams?
 Yes, but it is based on registration numbers and if there are enough to put a team together.
 In cases where females register and there isn't enough to put a team together, they will be "released" (Transfered) to another association to play with that team for the year.
 The association will work with you to ensure they find a place to play.

 What documents are required for new players?
-Most associations require a copy of the player's Birth Certificate and Proof of Residency (e.g., a utility bill or property tax notice).
+All associations require a copy of the player's Birth Certificate and Proof of Residency (e.g., a utility bill or property tax notice).

 3. Equipment Requirements